ontop/ontop/README.md

 ontop
 ==================

-ontop is a framework for ontology based data access (OBDA).
+Ontop is a framework for ontology based data access (OBDA).
 It supports SPARQL over virtual RDF graphs defined through mappings to RDBMS.

 Licensing terms